gvwilson/sensibleadventures/wrestler/wrestler.md

 see what he was doing without exposing myself.
 I would have cursed, but he might have felt that.

-Finally Argusson stood.
+Finally Argasdottir stood.
 "Give me your torch," he said.
 Luft handed it to him.
 "And your sword."
 At Luft's quizzical look the wizard added, "It's steel," as if that were an explanation.
 "Now, kneel there.
 No, more to the left."
-Putting the sword down, Argusson finished drawing his design around his partner, then propped the torch against the wall.
+Putting the sword down, Argasdottir finished drawing his design around his partner, then propped the torch against the wall.

 "Now, keep your eyes on those boxes.
 When they start to glow, you get in there and grab them.
 Heraldsson's treasure must be in them."

 "When they glow.
 Right, let's be done."
-Luft sounded eager; Argusson shook his head.
+Luft sounded eager; Argasdottir shook his head.

 He began to chant in a language I did not know.
 I felt power gently stirring at his command.
 Luft crouched, staring across the old pentacle.
-Argusson's voice grew louder, more commanding.
+Argasdottir's voice grew louder, more commanding.
 Suddenly he shouted three words, then again, and again, and reached down and grabbed the sword and swung it over his head and down into Luft Berendsson's neck.